Travel Insurance with Terrorism and War Cover

 We can’t give advice like this.
 Instead, we need to say that it ‘may be a good idea to have travel insurance’, or something along those lines.

-As the name suggests, terrorism insurance pays out if your travel is affected by an act of terrorism.
+As the name suggests, terrorism and war insurance pays out if your travel is affected by an act of terrorism or war.
 A separate add-on policy is needed because standard travel insurance policies do not pay out for losses caused in this way.